JobinJose9660/Linear-Regression-End-to-End-Project-Deployment/README.md

 The Training Pipeline -The training pipeline includes data pre-processing, selecting the right algorithm for creating the machine learning model, checking the accuracy of the created model and then saving the model file.

 ### The Testing Pipeline
 Once the training is completed, we need to expose the trained model as an API for the user to consume it.
-For prediction, the saved model is loaded first and then the predictions are made using it.
-If the web app works fine, the same app is deployed to the cloud platform.
+For prediction, the saved model is loaded first and then the predictions are made using it. thensame app is deployed to the  AZURE cloud platform.

 ## Data Set Information
 - <class 'pandas.core.frame.DataFrame'>